codejutsu1/laravel-paystack-transfer/README.md

 1. To make a transfer, either single or in bulk using this package, you need to provide an array of four values:
     - amount - Amount to be sent.
     - reference (Transfer Reference) - A unique identifier which will be used to track your transactions.
-This package provides a helper function, `generateTransferReference()`, which provides a UUID you can use as a unique reference.
+This package provides a helper function, `generateTransferReference()`, which returns a UUID you can use as a unique reference.
     - recipient (Transfer Recipient) - A transfer recipient is a beneficiary that you can send money to.
 To create a transfer recipient, you need to collect their details first.
     - reason - Reason for the transfer.
     - currency - (Optional) `NGN` by default but you can specify your currency.